 If the Meisner Technique Studio follows these rules and procedures consistently, it is likely that we could prevent transmission entirely, even if one or more contagious students attend class.

 Modification 1: Jim does not wear a mask while teaching.
 Jim does sit near a fresh air source, maintaining good distancing from students, and by universal mask usage by all other non-participants.

-He also gets tested once a week to ensure all students’ safety and his as well.
+He has been fully vaccinated and gets tested once a week to ensure all students’ safety and his as well.